Paseo Padre Parkway Safe and Complete Street

 How will the project affect the congested I-680/Washington/Paseo Padre area?

-The location with the highest level of congestion in the area is at the I-680/Washington on-ramps.
-The project will not affect access to the on-ramps as a lengthy dedicated right lane will still be provided on southbound Paseo Padre Parkway approaching Washington Boulevard.
+Due to the COVID-19 pandemic traffic has been well below normal at the I-680/Washington Ramps Even if traffic levels increase as more people return to work and more normal travel patterns resume, the project will not affect access to the on-ramps as a lengthy dedicated right lane will still be provided on southbound Paseo Padre Parkway approaching Washington Boulevard.
 The Paseo Padre Parkway corridor between Washington Boulevard and Driscoll Road currently experiences high speed, free flow traffic with very little delay or congestion.
 The project aims to reduce vehicle speeds that have directly led to a number of severe injury crashes.

-How will the project affect traffic bound for Hopkins Jr. High at the Paseo Padre/Driscoll intersection?
+How will the project affect traffic bound for Hopkins Middle School at the Paseo Padre/Driscoll intersection?

 Why is the City implementing narrower travel lanes?
 Do narrower travel lanes make roads less safe?